rgknp/AIDayLabs/lab01.5-luis/1_LUIS.md

 ![Test LUIS](./resources/assets/ReassignIntent.png)

 Now I need to retrain my app by selecting the Train button.
 I then tested the same utterance and compared the results between my recently trained and previously published model.
+Remember, you'll have to republish your model to see updates in the application that uses the model.

 ![Reassign Intent](./resources/assets/ReassignIntentAfter.png)

 You can also [test your published endpoint in a browser](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/PublishApp#test-your-published-endpoint-in-a-browser).
-Copy the URL, then replace the `{YOUR-KEY-HERE}` with one of the keys listed in the Key String column for the resource you want to use.
+Copy the Endpoint URL.
 To open this URL in your browser, set the URL parameter `&q` to your test query.
 For example, append `&q=Find pictures of dogs` to your URL, and then press Enter.
 The browser displays the JSON response of your HTTP endpoint.